Video game addiction in China: Treatment

 Treatments may include in-patient intervention programs with a team of mental health professionals who are specialized in combating computer game addiction.
 Wilderness therapy, which is similar to in-patient treatment, provides treatment in an outdoor setting devoid of any technology or electronic devices.
-One-on-one counselling with a psychologist or mental health professional, experienced in working with computer game addictions, may be useful.
+One-on-one counselling with a mental health professional experienced in working with computer game addictions, may be useful.

 Family therapy entails a therapist looking at the family system and how it interacts with family activities.
 Computer game addiction books are available that allow an individual to self-treat their issues.

 The Chinese government operates several clinics to treat those who overuse online games, chatting and web surfing.
 Treatment for the patients, most of whom have been forced to attend by parents or government officials, includes various forms of pain including shock therapy.
 In August 2009, Deng Sanshan was reportedly beaten to death in a correctional facility for video game and Web addiction.
 Most of the addiction "boot camps" in China are actually extralegal militaristically managed centers, but have remained popular despite growing controversy over their practices.